 Top 10 Things to Do on your Kauai Honeymoon

 Hey guys!
-It’s been a busy few months with our wedding in June and planning our Hawaii honeymoon.
-Donald and I are finally enjoying some time off and exploring the islands of Kauai and Maui!
+It’s been a busy few months with our wedding in June and planning our Maui and Kauai honeymoon.
+Donald and I are finally enjoying some time off and exploring the islands of Hawaii!

 There were so many exciting moments on Kauai – It’s enough to fill a book!
-And that’s exactly where you’ll find all the details of this trip: in my next traveler’s guide …to honeymooning in Hawaii!
+You can now Download my free ebook- The Kauai Honeymoon Guide – at the bottom of this page.

 Driving a white mustang convertible for a week.